 The Academy Uniform

-The Academy uniform is; a blue Dickie style uniform (short sleeved shirt and pants) with the Academy patch on the left shirt sleeve, a black crew neck t-shirt, black work boots or shoes, a black belt and a name tag.
-Sponsoring agencies must provide the uniform and they are available from MAC (Municipal and Commercial) Uniform or McCain Uniform in Birmingham, AL.
+The Academy uniform is; a blue Dickie style uniform (short sleeved shirt and pants), a black crew neck t-shirt, black work boots or shoes, a black belt and a name tag.
+Sponsoring agencies must provide the uniform and they are available for lease from The Law Enforcement Academy Tuscaloosa or purchase from MAC (Municipal and Commercial) Uniform or McCain Uniform in Birmingham, AL.

 New technologies are changing law enforcement and we have to change to keep up with technology.
 The Academy Staff requires that each officer attending the Academy has an ALACOP username and password with permissions for eCrash so that they can log in as themselves during eCrash training.
 The agency’s ALACOP administrator should ensure that the officer has and is familiar with their ALACOP username and password and that the officer is granted eCrash privileges prior to attending the session.